angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

 # match instead of expectOne

 If you want to test a series of requests you can use `match` instead of `expectOne`.
-This can be the case of a complex service method that chains multiples calls.
+This approach can be the case of a complex service method that chains multiples call.

-In the example below we simply issue two calls directly in the test, but you can use this approach to test more complex service methods.
+In the example below, we issue two calls directly in the test, but you can use this approach to test service methods that would issue multiple call, like for example using `forkJoin`.

 ```TypeScript
       service.getAll().subscribe();